carzamm/carzam/README.md

 > 3. -t: flag that defines the name of the image we are going to create
 > dot notation at the end: Docker will look for the Dockerfile in the current folder

-Run a docker image in demo mode and bind local host to the exposed docker port:
+Run a docker image in demo mode:
 > docker run -it -d -p 8080:8080 flaskapp

 > docker run -it -d -p <local port>:<exposed container port> <image name>